Laura Steenberge

 Lampo Annex

 To the Winds, From the Machine is a solo performance by Laura Steenberge, designed for the close quarters of the Lampo office.
-Using harmonicas, air horns, voice, paper, and electric fans, she presents a sequence of gradually shifting sound textures.
-The California artist’s aspirations may be as high as her means are low—to create the ineffable with ordinary materials, in a confined space, and little time.
+Using harmonicas, air horns, voice, paper, and electric fans, she creates a sequence of subtly shifting sounds.
+The California artist’s aspirations may be as high as her means are low—seeking to evoke the ineffable with everyday materials, within a confined space, and in little time.

 Attendance is limited to four people in each 20-minute performance, offered twice per hour, from 1:00 to 5:00 p.m.

 The new work is both an exercise in stillness and an experiment in acting upon objects at a distance.
-Steenberge distributes her gear throughout the room, but she remains stationary, remotely engaging “different kinds of air.”
+Steenberge distributes her gear throughout the room but remains stationary, remotely engaging “different kinds of air.”

 She writes:

-“The set-up is inspired by Baroque theater machinery, such as crank-driven machines that create the sound of wind and the appearance of roiling oceans.
-There is a connection between this machinery and the plot device of deus ex machina, or, god from the machine: because the technology was available to lower a performer from the rafters, it was easy for a winged deity to suddenly descend and save the day.
+“The setup is inspired by Baroque theater machinery, such as crank-driven machines that create the sound of wind or the illiusion of roiling oceans.
+There is a connection between this machinery and the plot device of deus ex machina, or ‘god from the machine.’
+Because the technology was available to lower a performer from the rafters, it was easy for a winged deity to suddenly descend and save the day.

-“I am drawn to these moments, when the supernatural is performed.
-Heaven being “up” is an excellent excuse for playing with gravity.
-Adjusting basic elements of range and register, orientation, acoustics, lighting, etc., quotidian objects suddenly communicate from beyond.
+“I am drawn to these moments when the supernatural is performed.
+Heaven being ‘up’ is an excellent excuse for playing with gravity.
+By adjusting basic elements of range and register, orientation, acoustics, lighting, etc., quotidian objects communicate from beyond.
 With this in mind, the piece seeks to transform the Lampo office into a non-quotidian space.

-“Since 2015 I have been using harmonica in a number of ways, and have built up a bit of a collection by now.
-There is something about the way that it produces harmony that I think is really nice.
-It is very physical—blowing loudly into the high end produces distinct difference tones, and singing into it allows you to feel the beating patterns of harmonies directly in your throat.
+“Since 2015, I have been using harmonica in a number of ways and have built up a bit of a collection by now.
+There is something about the way they produces harmony that I find really nice.
+It is very physical—blowing forcefully into the high end produces distinct difference tones, and singing into it allows you to feel the beating patterns of harmonies directly in your throat.

 “The air horns are new, acquired in July.
 By stuffing fabric into them, their sound becomes high and unpredictable, almost like a synth.
 With both the horns and harmonicas, there is an aspect of the uncanny in the way their sound can confuse the perception of acoustic vs. electronic.”

 Another aspect of this research focuses on mythological depictions of music.
-Inspired by the “mythemes” of Claude Lévi-Strauss, she borrows the structures of musical story archetypes to frame improvisations.
-Investigating myth in the realm of recorded music led to the Imaginary Music Radio Hour, a monthly show about music, mythology and shape, hosted by NTS from 2017-2018.
-Steenberge has been working with harmonicas since 2015, and in 2018 two CDs featuring works for the harmonica were released, Harmonica Fables on Nueni Recs, and The Four Winds, written for and recorded by the vocal quartet Quince.
+Drawing from Claude Lévi-Strauss’ concept of “mythemes,” she borrows musical story archetypes to shape improvisations.
+Her investigations of myth in recorded music led to the Imaginary Music Radio Hour, a monthly show about music, mythology, and form, hosted by NTS from 2017-2018.
+Steenberge has worked with harmonicas since 2015, and in 2018 two albums featuring her music were released: Harmonica Fables (Nueni Recs.), and The Four Winds (New Focus Recordings), written for and recorded by the vocal quartet Quince.